byte4code/Project_clone/README.md

 - CSS
 - JavaScript

-Along with that, in order to store user data and products data Browser Storage used as local storage
+Along with that, in order to store user data and products data Browser Storage(local storage) used

 ## Libraries Used